sarojp3/Sequence-Models/README.md

 # Natural Language Processing(NLP) and Word Embeddings

 For natural language processing, we will use word embedding technique where we will use featurized representation of each words and then embed it to a 2D space so that we can visualize them.
 One of the common algorithm for that is t-SNE algorithm.
 In the visualization, we can see the grouping of similar word or close to similar words.
+We will use cosine similarity fuction to detect the similarity of the words.
+Basic neural language model is a reasonable way to learn a set of embeddings.

+The algorithms which is widely used for natural language processing are Word2Vec Algorithm(Skip-Gram Model) and GloVe Word Vector Model along with negative sampling technique.